 Louisville Mayor Greg Fischer

-Greg Fischer is in his second term as Louisville’s 50th Mayor.
+Greg Fischer is in his third term as Louisville’s 50th Mayor.
 He was named a Public Official of the Year from Governing magazine in 2013.
 A 2016 Politico survey named him as the most innovative mayor in America, and in June 2017, Politico named him among its list of 11 most interesting mayors in America.
 Mayor Fischer is a trustee for the U.S. Conference of Mayors.

 Fischer is a longtime entrepreneur who started several businesses, including SerVend International and Iceberg Ventures, a private investment firm.
 He also co-founded bCatalyst, the first business accelerator in Louisville.

 Mayor Fischer graduated from Trinity High School and Vanderbilt University.
 He and his wife Alex have four children.